Skip to main content

 • Follow the on-screen instructions to complete the registration process.

-Step 2: Physically Install the Hub
+Step 2: Physically install the device

 • Use the included double-sided tape for temporary installations.